 Glaucoma is three to four times more common, and 15x more likely to cause blindness in African Americans than in Caucasians.
 The prevalence of glaucoma rises rapidly in Hispanics over the age of 65.

 While there is currently no cure, early detection with an annual comprehensive eye exam can slow or prevent vision loss.
-So get your eyes checked at Switalski Eye Care in Plano before it’s too late.
+So get your eyes checked at Switalski Eye Care in East Plano before it’s too late.

 What Is Glaucoma?

 Glaucoma is an eye disease that damages the optic nerve.
 This nerve is the only neural communication between the eyes and the brain, so any damage in that area causes permanent and irreparable vision loss.

 The main risk factor is increased pressure inside the eye, known as intraocular pressure (IOP).
 IOP usually increases due to the buildup of excess fluid inside the eye, which damages the optic nerve, resulting in vision loss and even blindness.